 Guest Bedroom Ideas For Small Spaces

 When it comes to guest bedrooms, many people think that you need a lot of space to accommodate a room for guests.
 But that’s not always the case.
-There are many ways to make the most of a small space and create a comfortable, functional guest bedroom.
+There are many ways to make the most of a small space and create a comfortable, functional bedroom.

 One option is to use multipurpose furniture.
 For example, a daybed can serve as both a sofa and a bed.
 This can save space and make it easy for guests to relax.
 You can also use storage furniture, such as an ottoman with storage inside, to provide extra storage for clothes or other items.